Hearst's Carey talks digital, new Time Inc CEO

 "We feel if people want the content in multiple formats they should pay for it," he said.
 "At our price points we don't feel compelled to offer another free product to the end user.
 We could always pivot back into it.
 We don't want the word 'free' connected to content in this medium."

-Hearst makes the digital titles of its 19 magazines available on several tablet computers, including Barnes and Noble's Nook, which commands the largest percentage of its digital subs, Amazon's Kindle Fire, and Apple's iPad.
+Hearst makes the digital titles of its 19 magazines available on several tablet computers, including Barnes and Noble's (BKS.N) Nook, which commands the largest percentage of its digital subs, Amazon's (AMZN.O) Kindle Fire, and Apple's (AAPL.O) iPad.
 The digital magazines are priced at $1.99 for a monthly subscription.

 Carey said tablet providers take roughly a 35 percent cut of subscription revenue, meaning Hearst gets to keep 65 percent.
 For traditional print newsstand sales, publishers typically keep 55 cents on the dollar.